gplv2/vagrant-postgres/README.md

 ## Different postgres versions supported

-Tested version at the moment  : PG 11 and PG 12
+Tested version at the moment  : PG 11 and PG 12, PG 13
 Set your version in the scripts/variables file

 ## how to run